How To Use The Train In China

 Bring headphones – Trains in China can be quite noisy as a lot of older people watch Douyin (Chinese TikTok) on their phones quite loudly without headphones.

-Tissues and hand sanitiser – I recommend carrying these everywhere in China with you as you never know when you’ll need them.
+Tissues and hand sanitiser – I recommend carrying these everywhere in China with you, as you never know when you’ll need them.

 Keep your chargers handy – There are plugs underneath the seat so you can keep your devices fully charged.

-Download what you need – WIFI is usually available but it might not be the strongest.
+Download what you need – WIFI is usually available, but it might not be the strongest.
 Just in case, make sure you download any entertainment you might want beforehand.

 Arriving at your destination

 Using the train in China is one of the most enjoyable and efficient ways to travel around the country.
-I generally find it less stressful than flying and you get to see the landscape whizz by.
-If you can be a bit flexible with your travel times and days then the train is the way to go!
+I generally find it less stressful than flying, and you get to see the landscape whizz by.

 Previous